 Use the table provided to create a detailed timeline for the activities that will occur within the proposed start and end date of the project.
-Activities can include:

-- · planning the project,

-- · proposed project activities, and

-- · any evaluation or assessment.
+Activities can include planning the project, proposed project activities, and any evaluation or assessment.

-Your timeline should convey a sense of the project's arc, from its beginning to its end.

-Note: while grant funds cannot be used for any project activities that take place outside the funding period of the cycle you are applying in, please articulate the full project timeline here.
+Your timeline should convey a sense of the project's arc from beginning to end.
+Note: while grant funds cannot be used for any project activities that take place outside the funding period, please articulate the full project timeline here.